XuanchenLi/TexTalk/README.md

 - TexTalkDataV2.zip: Containing 8 unused IDs.
 The original dataset lacks subjects with forehead wrinkles.
 Therefore, we have added 8 IDs who exhibit this feature to support future research."

   Due to storage and ethical constraints, the download link only provides textures with a resolution of 512.
 Please contact us with your identification details if you need higher-resolution data.
+  We release the neutral 8K texture in /TexTalkDataset/ID001/Models/000001/face.png, for example.
+You can calculate the wrinkle map from the 512 resolution maps, resize it to a higher resolution, and combine it with the high-resolution neutral texture to approximate the high-resolution dynamic textures.

   Some subjects requested to withdraw their data, resulting in a discrepancy between the currently available dataset and the one described in the publication.
 ---